awsdocs/amazon-rds-user-guide/doc_source/oracle-read-replicas.md

   + Copies all options and option settings from the original option group to the new option group\.
   + Associates the upgraded cross\-Region replica with the new option group\.

-  For more information about upgrading the DB engine version, see [Upgrading the Oracle DB Engine](USER_UpgradeDBInstance.Oracle.md)\.
+  For more information about upgrading the DB engine version, see [Upgrading the Oracle DB engine](USER_UpgradeDBInstance.Oracle.md)\.

-### Option Requirements for Oracle Replicas<a name="oracle-read-replicas.limitations.options"></a>
+### Option requirements for Oracle replicas<a name="oracle-read-replicas.limitations.options"></a>

 Before creating a replica for Oracle, check the requirements for option groups:
 + If your Oracle replica is in the same AWS Region as its source DB instance, make sure that it belongs to the same option group as the source DB instance\.
 Modifications to the source option group or source option group membership propagate to replicas\.
 These changes are applied to the replicas immediately after they are applied to the source DB instance, regardless of the replica's maintenance window\.

-  For more information about option groups, see [Working with Option Groups](USER_WorkingWithOptionGroups.md)\.
+  For more information about option groups, see [Working with option groups](USER_WorkingWithOptionGroups.md)\.
 + When you create an Oracle cross\-Region replica, Amazon RDS creates a dedicated option group for it\.

   You can't remove an Oracle cross\-Region replica from its dedicated option group\.
 No other DB instances can use the dedicated option group for an Oracle cross\-Region replica\.